mariotti/p4bastion/README.md

 You might want to put it back.

-If in the -k '<>publicKey' you did put the right thing, you should be able to connect with simply:
+If in the -k '<publicKey>' you did put the right thing, you should be able to connect with simply:

     ssh mariobros@<usualIP>